 Paramedic graduates should apply for registration via the Paramedicine Board of Australia's website.

-A complete application has all the documentation required to prove you meet all the requirements for registration.
-This includes your graduate results, which we receive direct from your education provider.
-We may also require you to supply further information regarding any health impairments, criminal history or English language skills.
+In your application, you need to demonstrate that you meet the requirements for registration (registration standards).
+While we receive your graduate results direct from your education provider, you may need to provide with your application documentation regarding any health impairments, criminal history or how you meet your Board’s English language skills requirement.
 It’s important that you provide as much information as you can when you submit your application because assessment of your application may be delayed if we need to contact you for further information.

 You need to tell us about any impairments that may affect your ability to practise.

 Impairment means any physical or mental impairment, disability, condition or disorder (including substance abuse or dependence), that detrimentally affects or is likely to detrimentally affect your ability to safely practise the profession.